1406 Jefferson St.

 During my long career I've had the honor of working with many families whose children were lost or murdered.
 They prepared me well for this club I never ever wanted to join, of parents whose kids died before they did.
 I owe them a great debt of gratitude because they told me what they were going through and that knowledge prepared me for this horrendous chapter in my own life.

-One additional part of the pain for everyone losing family and friends right now is that funerals have to be delayed for such a long time.
-As we battle to survive this is an added, painful burden.
+One additional part of the pain for everyone who lost family and friends during the pandemic was that we couldn't be with them caring for them in the hospital and funerals had to be delayed for such a long time.
+As we battled to survive COVID this was an added burden.

-I know America is strong and yet in the middle of this time of testing I believe we will come out the other side better than we were before.
-For one thing living like this in separation makes us all apreciate what we have much more.
+I know America is strong and I believe we'll come out the other side better than we were before.
+For one thing having survived living so separately for a long time made us all appreciate life and what we have much more.

-The painful events and the protests push us all to be better than we are.
-The civil rights movement did that too and I believe great improvement will come from all this pain.
+The harsh events and the protests push us all to be better than we are.
+The civil rights movement did that too and I believe great improvement will come after we survive all of this conflict.

-More and more people from everywhere will unite against the archaic forms of prejudice still going on worldwide.
-No country is immune to it.
-The painful awakening that is starting here will spread and make the world better.
+More and more people from everywhere are uniting against the archaic forms of prejudice still going on worldwide.
+Every country I've lived in has groups that those in charge don't see as valuable.

-America is not lost it's just going through a metamorphosis that will make all of us work harder to give everyone equality in all the tiny ways that many of us don't have equality right now.
+America is going through a metamorphosis that will make all of us work harder to give everyone equality in all the ways that many of us don't have equality right now.
 Change is needed and it is what makes us stronger.

 Nancy Myer on a visit to the Book Depository Museum in Dallas, Texas.
 In the background you are looking at the re-creation of the sniper's nest Oswald built to shoot President Kennedy from.